 This is 6ft (1.8m) steel mold with 3 dividing steel planks.
-Both ends have steel cap–it's all in one piece.
+Both ends have steel cap–and it's all in one piece.

 Using this mold to make the post, first they lay a layer of newspapers down on the ground.
 Then, place the rebar on, put the mold on & pour the concrete in.

 After 15-20 mins when the surface of the posts dries, they'll lift the mold up and create another batch.
 They lay another layer of newspaper on the just-cured stack, put the rebar in, place the mold in again & pour concrete.

 Layer by layer, a stack of concrete poles is made.
 It looks something like this:

 The builders put newspapers as liners on the post ends for easy release.
 No oil or releasing agents is used.
 The weight of the newer posts can help compact down the older ones, bursting out any air bubbles inside; thus making the concrete posts strong from inside out.